Attach Azure NetApp Files datastores to Azure VMware Solution hosts

 How many datastores are we supporting with Azure VMware Solution?

 The default limit is 64 but it can be increased up to a maximum of 256 by submitting a support ticket.
 To submit a support ticket, go to Create an Azure support request.

 What latencies and bandwidth can be expected from the datastores backed by Azure NetApp Files?

 We're currently validating and working on benchmarking.
 For now, follow the Performance best practices outlined in this article.

 What are my options for backup and recovery?

-Azure NetApp Files (ANF) supports snapshots of datastores for quick checkpoints for near term recovery or quick clones.
-ANF backup lets you offload your ANF snapshots to Azure storage.
-This feature is available in public preview.
-Only for this technology are copies and stores-changed blocks relative to previously offloaded snapshots in an efficient format.
+Azure NetApp Files supports snapshots of datastores for quick checkpoints for near term recovery or quick clones.
+Azure NetApp Files backup lets you offload your Azure NetApp Files snapshots to Azure storage.
+With snapshots, copies and stores-changed blocks relative to previously offloaded snapshots are stored in an efficient format.
 This ability decreases Recovery Point Objective (RPO) and Recovery Time Objective (RTO) while lowering backup data transfer burden on the Azure VMware Solution service.

 How do I monitor Storage Usage?